blbadger/blbadger.github.io/latent_output.md

 \begin{cases}
 \nabla_a(C - O_2(a, \theta)),  & \text{if} \; O_1 \geq O_2 \\
 \nabla_a(C - O_1(a, \theta)),  & \text{if} \; O_1 < O_2
+\end{cases}
 $$

-This $g'$ more often than $g$ when applied to gradient descent does give an image which places both target objects in the image but often separated, which we can call juxtaposition.
+This $g'$ more often than $g$ when applied to gradient descent does give an image which places both target objects are recognizable and separated in the final image, which we can call juxtaposition.

 ![resnet_addition]({{https://blbadger.github.io}}/neural_networks/vectorized_resnet_3.png)

 However the addition is performed, there are instances in which the output is neither the merging nor juxtaposition of target class objects.
-For example, (1) applied to addition of a snowbird to a tarantual yields an indeterminate image somewhat resembling a black widow.
+For example, (1) applied to addition of a snowbird to a tarantula yields an indeterminate image somewhat resembling a black widow.

 ![resnet_addition]({{https://blbadger.github.io}}/neural_networks/resnet_junco_tarantula.png)